 Steering Column: Airbag Clockspring

 Holding the steering wheel with a steering wheel brace or even the seat belt keeps the wheel from spinning and breaking this fragile connection.
 It can only spin so far before it breaks.
-This open in the circuit results in an amber airbag light.
-Before replacing a gearbox, rack, or coupling check the manufacturer's service manual for special instructions, TSB's, and specifications.
+An open in the circuit results in an amber airbag light.
+Before replacing a column, gearbox, rack, or coupling, check the manufacturer's service manual for special instructions, TSBs, and specifications.